For parents navigating separation, custody conflict, and what comes after

 The other parent stays.
 A new living pattern forms.
 Judges will not uproot children from the family home.
 That decision — made in five minutes — shapes the next four years.

-03 You complied with her access schedule
+03 You complied with their access schedule

 04 The bank accounts got emptied

 You had no record of the balances, the history, or the withdrawals.
 You can't prove what was there.
 You can't prove what was taken.
-It is your word against hers — and you have no paper trail.
+It is your word against theirs — and you have no paper trail.

 05 You kept paying everything